-Employees, except for salaried teachers/kaiako, shall receive \$1.50 per day as reimbursement for clothing purchased except where a uniform is provided by the employer.
+Employees, with the exception of salaried teachers/kaiako, shall receive \$1.50 per day as reimbursement for clothing purchased except where a uniform is provided by the employer.

 (c) Professional development expenses

 Employers shall reimburse any fees, subscriptions and expenses relating to courses, meetings or conferences which are agreed between the employer and employee pursuant to sub-clause (d) of part 13.
 Travel and accommodation expenses will be at the discretion of the employer.